 How the module will be delivered

-This module is taught via 6 lectures (Powerpoint with audio), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
-There is an introductory webinar, and a further session of guided online learning.
-There is also a one day workshop where key skills are taught and practiced with direct guidance.
+This module is taught via lectures (Powerpoint with audio), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is an introductory webinar, and discussion of potential audit topics.
+There is also a one-day online workshop where key skills are taught and practiced, and an outline audit plan developed, with direct guidance.

 - Conducting a literature search and critical appraisal of a chosen topic

 - Definition and history of clinical audit